It’s Not Your Nana’s Nursing Home Anymore: Senior Housing Hipsters Are Headbanging Away at the Walls

-So how do you take a company that began as a sexting app and is now loved for plastering dog faces over selfies, whose very existence depends upon an extraordinarily fickle, teenager-fueled market – a company that lost more than $500M on sales of just $400M – and get to a valuation of 28 billion dollars?
+So how do you take a company that began as a sexting app and is now loved for plastering dog faces over selfies, whose very existence depends upon an extraordinarily fickle, teenager-fueled market – a company that lost more than $500M on sales of just $400M –

 This post will disappear in 10 seconds.
 Read fast.
 Imagine this scenario: You hire an investment banker to represent you in the sale of your company.
 She finds a group of angels and negotiates a deal for a tidy $50 million – a bit higher than the upper end of her expectations.